poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 "… a bike can be in the database without having been dropped by a customer?  |   |   |
 "… an employee can be asked to repair a bike without having that type of bike as one of their specialty?  |   |   |

-Then, convert that E.R. diagram to the relational model.
+Then, convert that ER diagram to the relational model.
 Try to make as few assumptions as possible.

 ---

-Problem (From E.R. diagram to Relational model -- RECORD) +.#ERtoRELRecord ~
+Problem (From ER diagram to Relational model -- RECORD) +.#ERtoRELRecord ~

-    Consider the following E.R. diagram:
+    Consider the following ER diagram:

     ![](fig/er/record)
     \